NATO fears Russia is seeking pretext to attack Ukraine | DW | 17.02.2022

 However, he said members feared Moscow was seeking a "pretext for an armed attack on Ukraine."

 The comments came at the end of talks over 2 days as NATO defense ministers met in Brussels amid persistent fears of a potential Russian invasion of Ukraine.
-They were joined by the defense ministers of Ukraine and Georgia.
+The Ukrainian government and Russia-backed separatists in the eastern Luhansk region have traded accusations about of shelling across the ceasefire line.

-"We don't know what will happen.
-What we do know is that Russia has amassed the biggest force we've seen in Europe in decades in and around Ukraine," Stoltenberg said.
+Stoltenberg dismissed suggestions that the threat on Ukraine's border had diminished amid Russia's claims of a withdrawal.

-Host of the meeting Stoltenberg on Wednesday dismissed suggestions that the threat on Ukraine's border had diminished amid Russia's claims of a withdrawal.
+"We call on Russia to do what it says and withdraw its forces from the borders of Ukraine," he said.
+"This will be an important first step towards a peaceful political solution."

-Stoltenberg said the alliance was looking to strengthen its eastern flank, warning that the threat from Russia had become the "new normal in Europe."
+The alliance is looking to strengthen its eastern flank, warning that the threat from Russia had become the "new normal in Europe."

-In a joint statement, the NATO allies called for Russia to reverse its troop build-up and engage in further talks.
+In a joint statement on Wednesday, the NATO allies called for Russia to reverse its troop build-up and engage in further talks.

 "We urge Russia, in the strongest possible terms, to choose the path of diplomacy, and to immediately reverse its build-up and withdraw its forces from Ukraine in accordance with its international obligations and commitments.
 We remain committed to our dual-track approach to Russia: strong deterrence and defence, combined with openness to dialogue."